Eyjolfurak/eyjolfurak.github.io/_posts/2025-03-30-drug-offense-pattern.md

 <img src="/assets/img/drug_hourly_polar.png" alt="Polar Plot of Drug Offenses" style="width:30%; display:block; margin:auto;" />

 We observe a clear pattern: drug offenses are less frequent in the early morning hours, then gradually increase during the day, peaking in the late afternoon and evening.
 Notice that they rarely happen during the night time which might be an interesting finding to most.
-This trend likely reflects a combination of human behavior (more activity in public spaces in the evening) and police enforcement patterns. [^1]
+This trend likely reflects a combination of human behavior (more activity in public spaces in the evening) and police enforcement patterns where less officers are working late evenings. [^1]

 ## Where Do Drug Offenses Happen?